Sciences Po: Paris

 The Paris campus enrolls about 3,000 undergraduate students, almost a third of whom are international exchange students.

-Sciences Po purchased in 2016 the Hôtel de l’Artillerie, a 17th-century former monastery of 14,000 m2 located 200 meters from its campus on rue Saint-Guillaume, from the French Ministry of Defense and refurbished the building for a total cost of around 200 million euros in total (estimation).
-The new facility which opened in 2022, hosts 7 graduate schools including School of Public Affairs, Paris School of International Affairs, Law School, Urban School, School of Management and Impact, School of Journalism and the School of Research.
-Furthermore, the new Saint Thomas campus is home to the scientific department and the institute of innovation as well as the Sciences Po's Center for Entrepreneurship.
+Sciences Po purchased in 2016 the Hôtel de l’Artillerie, a 17th-century former monastery of 14,000 m2 located 200 meters from its campus on rue Saint-Guillaume, from the French Ministry of Defense and refurbished the building for a total cost of around 200 million euros.
+The new facility which opened in 2022, hosts 7 graduate schools including School of Public Affairs, Paris School of International Affairs, Law School, Urban School, School of Management and Impact, Journalism School and the School of Research.
+It is home to the scientific department and the institute of innovation as well as the Sciences Po's Center for Entrepreneurship.
 It will provide social housing for 50 to 100 students with need-based aid from the State.

-Dijon campus
+Dijon

 Located in the region of Burgundy in a 19th-century building, the Dijon campus was created in 2001.
+The regional specialisation is on the European Union, specifically Central and Eastern Europe, and is taught in French.
+The elective languages offered are Hungarian, Polish, Romanian, Russian and Czech.

-Le Havre campus
+Le Havre

-Located on the coast of Normandy, Le Havre has hosted the undergraduate Euro-Asian campus since 2007.
-The campus has 3 majors, including economics and society, politics and government and political humanities, students primarily choose to spend their third year abroad in an Asian country.
-Furthermore, Le Havre is home to several Dual Degree programs, and welcomes international students from over thirty countries from all around the world.
+Located on the coast of Normandy, Le Havre has hosted the undergraduate Euro-Asian Programme (taught in English) since 2007.
+The elective languages offered are Chinese, Japanese and Korean, and French as a Foreign Language courses for students without a B1-equivalent level.
+Students primarily choose to spend their third year abroad in an Asian country.

-Menton campus
+Menton

 Established in the French Riviera city of Menton in 2005, the campus is located in an entirely renovated 19th-century building overlooking the Mediterranean.
-According to the Sciences Po brochure, Menton is home to the Middle Eastern and Mediterranean focus branch of Sciences Po and welcomes 300 students each year.
-Students study in one of two tracks (anglophone/francophone) and may take one of three core Oriental languages (Arabic, Farsi, or Turkish) and an additional concentration language (Italian or Hebrew) if they are fluent in their core language.
+According to the Sciences Po brochure, the Menton Campus' regional specialisation is on the Middle Eastern and the Mediterranean, and it welcomes 300 students each year.
+The undergraduate programme is taught through two language tracks (French or English) and several elective languages are offered: Arabic, Turkish, Italian, Spanish, Persian, Hebrew, and French as a Foreign Language for those without a CEFR B1-equivalent level in French.
 The third mandatory year abroad is spent in the Middle East or elsewhere.

-Nancy campus
+Nancy

-Established in the region of Lorraine in 2000, the Nancy campus is located in an 18th century heritage site, the Hôtel des Missions Royales.
-The curriculum is taught in French, English and German, as it focuses on the European Union and French-German relations.
+Established in the region of Lorraine in 2000, the Nancy campus is located in an 18th-century heritage site, the Hôtel des Missions Royales.
+The curriculum is taught in French, English and German, as its regional specialisation focuses on the European Union and French-German relations.
+The elective languages offered are German, English, French as a foreign language and also Italian, Spanish, Russian, Swedish or Arabic.

-Poitiers campus
+Poitiers

 Opened in 2010, the campus is located in the heart of the historic city of Poitiers in the Hôtel Chaboureau, a renovated building dating from the 15th century.
-The academic programme is focused on Latin America and the Iberian Peninsula.
+The regional specialisation is on Latin America and the Iberian Peninsula.
+The undergraduate programme is conducted mainly in French, with some courses in English and Spanish.
+The elective languages offered are Spanish and Portuguese.